 The genital area needs to be trimmed of hair.
 You will be asked to sign a consent form before shifting to theater.
 You need to change into the hospital gown and cap.

 Most people undergoing cystoscopy will be able to go home the same day as the procedure.
 Recovery depends on the type of anaesthesia.
-If only local anesthetic is used, you can go home after you pass urine once.
+If an only local anesthetic is used, you can go home after you pass urine once.
 For those in whom intravenous sedation was given, a recovery period of 2-4 hours is necessary.
 During this period, the anaesthetic will wear off, and once you are able to tolerate food orally and pass urine, you will be allowed to go home.

 After the procedure, when you pass urine for the first time you may feel a burning sensation or pain while voiding and urine may be mildly blood stained and this may last for up to 48 hours.
 If discomfort persists, or you get fever or urine appears bright red, your doctor needs to be informed.

 Immediately after the procedure, your doctor will inform the findings to you or your relative.
 You can talk to doctor later when the anesthesia effect wears off.
 If biopsy has been taken, you need to see your doctor with the report usually after a week.
 If during scopy there is abnormal finding which demands additional procedure (surgery), you will need to fix another date for the surgery as this may need different type of anesthesia, hospitalization and discussion with you regarding the surgery.

 Cystoscopy is generally a safe procedure.
 Serious complications are rare.
 As with any surgery, there is the risk of infection, bleeding, and complications from the anaesthesia.

 Rarely false passage may occur if there is poor vision and stricture.